 Skip to main content

-When a message is sent from one contract to another, there are two possibilities: either both contracts reside in the same shard, or they are in different shards.
-In the former case, the current group already has all necessary data and can process the message immediately.
-In the latter case, the message must be routed from one group to another.
-To avoid message loss or double-processing, proper accounting is needed.
-This is done by registering a queue of outgoing messages from the sender's shard in a masterchain block, and then the receiver's shard must explicitly confirm that it has processed this queue.
-Such overhead makes cross-shard message delivery slower; there needs to be at least one masterchain block between the block where the message was sent and the block where it was consumed.
-This delay is usually about 12-13 seconds.
+When one contract sends a message to another, two scenarios can occur: either both contracts reside in the same shard or in different shards.
+In the first scenario, the current group already holds all the necessary data and can process the message immediately.
+In the second scenario, the system must route the message from one group to another.
+To prevent message loss or double-processing, the system requires proper accounting.
+It achieves this by registering a queue of outgoing messages from the sender's shard in a MasterChain block.
+The receiver's shard must explicitly confirm that it has processed this queue.
+This overhead slows down cross-shard message delivery, as the system requires at least one MasterChain block between the block where the message was sent and the block where it was consumed.
+Typically, this delay lasts about 12-13 seconds.

-Since transactions on one account are always processed in one shard, the transactions per second (TPS) speed for a single account is limited.
-This means that when developing an architecture for a new mass-scale protocol, you should try to avoid central points.
-Additionally, if a chain of transactions follows the same route, it will not be processed faster due to sharding: the TPS limit on each contract in the chain will be the same, but due to delivery latency, the overall chain processing time will be higher.
+Since the system processes all transactions for a single account within one shard, the transactions per second (TPS) speed for that account becomes limited.
+This limitation means that when designing an architecture for a new mass-scale protocol, you should aim to avoid central points.
+Furthermore, if a chain of transactions follows the same route, sharding will not speed up its processing.
+Each contract in the chain will face the same TPS limit, and delivery latency will increase the overall chain processing time.

-In a mass-scale system, the trade-off between latency and throughput becomes the point that distinguishes good protocols from great ones.
+In a mass-scale system, the trade-off between latency and throughput becomes the key factor separating good and great protocols.

-To improve user experience and processing time, protocols need to understand which parts of their system can be processed in parallel and thus should be sharded to improve throughput, and which parts are strictly sequential and thus will experience lower latency if placed in one shard.
+To enhance user experience and reduce processing time, protocols must identify which parts of their system can process transactions in parallel and benefit from sharding to improve throughput.
+They must also determine which parts are strictly sequential and will achieve lower latency if placed in the same shard.

-A great example of throughput optimization is with Jettons.
-Since transfers from A to B and C to D do not rely on each other, they can be processed in parallel.
-By spreading all jetton-wallets randomly and uniformly across the address space, we can achieve perfect distribution of the load across the blockchain and attain throughput of hundreds of transfers per second (thousands in the future) with appropriate latency.
+A prime example of throughput optimization involves Jettons.
+Since transfers from A to B and C to D operate independently, the system can process them in parallel.
+By distributing all jetton wallets randomly and uniformly across the address space, the system achieves a balanced load distribution across the blockchain, enabling throughput of hundreds of transfers per second (and potentially thousands in the future) with acceptable latency.

-If you have a single smart contract that executes business logic, consider deploying multiple such contracts to enjoy the parallelism of TON.
-If this cannot be done and your smart contract interacts with a predefined set of other smart contracts (let's say jetton-wallets), consider placing them in the same shard.
-This often can be done offchain (by brute-forcing a specific contract address so that all desired jetton-wallets have neighboring addresses), and sometimes onchain brute-force is acceptable too.
+If you rely on a single smart contract to execute business logic, consider deploying multiple instances of that contract to leverage TON’s parallelism.
+If this approach isn’t feasible and your smart contract interacts with a predefined set of other contracts (such as jetton wallets), aim to place them in the same shard.
+You can often achieve this off-chain by brute-forcing specific contract addresses to ensure all desired jetton wallets have neighboring addresses.
+In some cases, onchain brute-forcing is also acceptable.

 Deposits

-If you expect deposits at a rate higher than, say, 30 transfers per second, it is advisable to have multiple addresses, so you can accept them in parallel and enjoy high throughput.
-If you know the address from which a user will deposit, for instance, through a transaction initiated via TON Connect, choose the closest deposit address to the user's wallet address.
-Ready-to-use Typescript code for choosing the closest address could look like this:
+If you expect deposits at a rate exceeding, for example, 30 transfers per second, you should use multiple addresses to accept them in parallel and achieve high throughput.
+If you know the user’s deposit address — for instance, through a transaction initiated via TON Connect - select the deposit address closest to the user’s wallet address.
+Below is the ready-to-use TypeScript code for choosing the closest address:

 function findMatchingBits (a: number, b: number, start_from: number) {